+- ♦ Geography

+- ◆ Sport

 - ◆ Triple Science

-- ♦ Geography

-- ♦ Sport
+- Art Graphics

+- Hospitality and Catering

-- ♦ I-Media
+- ♦ i-Media

-- ◆ Food

 - Design Technology

 READ THE DESCRIPTIONS CAREFULLY BEFORE MAKING YOUR SELECTION

 Please Note:

 - i.
 You cannot choose the same subject as a first choice in different blocks. - ii.
 To study Music, you must discuss this with Mrs Runnells. - iii.
 One of your 1st choices must be coloured RED - iv.
 One of your 2nd choices must be coloured RED - v.
 You cannot choose more than 1 RED option as a 1st choice.